Denmark–Latvia relations: Initial relations (1990–1994)

 Cultural contacts increased in 1989 and 1990, with the Latvian Foreign Minister Jānis Jurkāns visiting Copenhagen on 28 August 1990 to strengthen cultural cooperation.
 A Danish Cultural Institute office also opened in Riga on 20 December 1990.
 Politically, Danish Foreign Minister Uffe Ellemann-Jensen held a speech at the United Nations in September 1990 expressing a wish to have the three Baltic states as members of the organization.
 In the months preceding the reestablishment of diplomatic relations, Jurkāns developed closer relations with high-ranking Danish politicians as he met with both Ellemann-Jensen and Prime Minister Poul Schlüter.
 On 11 March 1991, a cooperation protocol was signed stating that Denmark had already recognized the independence of Latvia back in 1921.
 This move provoked a strong reaction from the Soviet Union but Denmark rejected the criticism arguing that the cooperation was in line with international law, with Ellemann-Jensen moreover stating that Denmark would renew diplomatic relations with Latvia as soon as possible.

-During the Soviet coup d'état attempt from 19 to 22 August 1991, Jurkāns travelled to Copenhagen as the mandate of forming a government in exile as the Supreme Council of Latvia declared independence on 21 August.
+During the Soviet coup d'état attempt from 19 to 22 August 1991, Jurkāns travelled to Copenhagen with the intention of forming a government in exile, as the Supreme Council of Latvia declared independence on 21 August.
 Denmark sent a diplomatic note to Latvia on 24 August assuring that it was ready to establish relations with the new republic.
 Diplomatic relations were renewed on 24 August 1991 making Denmark the first country to do so.
 On 26 August, Jurkāns met Queen Margrethe II in Copenhagen and a joint communiqué with the three Baltic Foreign Ministers were signed same day stating: "This is a decisive moment in the history of the peoples of Estonia, Latvia and Lithuania.
 52 years after the conclusion of the infamous Molotov - Ribbentrop Pact and the subsequent illegal Soviet annexation, a long, dark chapter in Baltic history has finally come to an end.
 We rejoice at his momentous event."
 Danish Foreign Minister Ellemann-Jensen visited Latvia on 9 September to strengthen relations and the Danish embassy in Riga was opened on 2 October 1991.
 Latvia opened their embassy in Copenhagen on 12 November 1992.
 The Danish Queen also visited Latvia in 1992.

 In April 1994, President Ulmanis visited Copenhagen to meet Prime Minister Poul Nyrup Rasmussen to discuss Latvian relations with Russia as the latter still had troops in Latvia.
 During the meeting, the Danish Prime Minister assured Ulamnis that his country would spearheard a European coalition to make Russia withdraw their troops from Latvia.

 In March 1995, Nyrup Rasmussen visited Riga where he met President Ulmanis.
 During his March 1997 visit to Denmark where he also met the Queen, Ulmanis pointed out that Denmark was helping Latvia shape its own security policy.

 To prepare ten Eastern European countries for EU membership, Denmark began the FEU program of which Latvia was second in receiving most funds and projects after Lithuania (27% of projects and 23% of committed funds) between the years 1996 to 2000.